sannicJP/Pen-Test-LAB/README.md

 ### Connect with Me:

-Feel free to reach out or follow my journey on [LinkedIn](https://www.linkedin.com/in/jpsannicolas/) (hyperlink your LinkedIn profile).
+Feel free to reach out or follow my journey on [LinkedIn](https://www.linkedin.com/in/jpsannicolas/).

 **Note**: The projects and notes shared here are for educational purposes, conducted within a sandbox environment designed for training.
 Please ensure ethical practices and legal compliance in all your cybersecurity endeavors.